30-Second Overview

 - Emphasis on practical skills and industry connections

-- Training cultural and creative industry talent
+- Cultivates talent for the cultural and creative industries

-School Structure
+College Structure

-- School of Fine Arts
+- College of Fine Arts

-- School of Design
+- College of Design

-- School of Communication
+- College of Communications

-- School of Performing Arts
+- College of Performing Arts

-- School of Humanities
+- College of Humanities

-Educational Characteristics
+Educational Features

-- Deep historical heritage
+- Deep historical inheritance

-- Alumni network throughout art circles
+- Alumni network spread throughout the art world

-National Taiwan Normal University Department of Fine Arts
+Department of Fine Arts, National Taiwan Normal University

-Historical Status
+Historical Position

 - Taiwan’s earliest modern art education institution

-- Stronghold for training Taiwan's art teachers
+- A major center for training art teachers in Taiwan

 Educational Philosophy